-As chemotherapy works to target the cancerous cells, healthy cells are also destroyed, which not only influences how the body tolerates food and how it tastes and smells, but is the root cause of the majority of chemo treatment side effects.
+As chemotherapy works to target the cancerous cells, healthy cells are also destroyed, which not only influence how the body tolerates food and how it tastes and smells, but is the root cause of the majority of chemo treatment side effects.
 And when these side effects are coupled with a decreased appetite, malnutrition becomes a serious concern for many patients.

-And then there are red beets, and white onions and garlic.
-There are so many antioxidant-rich veggies to choose from!
+And then there are red beets, white onions, and garlic.
 For an additional boost, serve these delicious vegetables with an oil-based dressing.
-Not only will the oil add flavor and calories, the fat will help your body to absorb phytochemicals like beta-carotene.
-Colorful antioxidant fruits from the citrus family and summer favorites like dark red cherries, and of course berries, particularly strawberries and blueberries are a great choice.
+Not only will the oil add flavor and calories, the fat will help your body to absorb oil-soluble phytochemicals like beta-carotene.
+Colorful antioxidant fruits from the citrus family and summer favorites like dark red cherries and berries, particularly strawberries and blueberries are a great choice.

-Mains: Try going meatless with these satisfying meals or add a piece of grilled fish or chicken or even an egg to get the protein you need to sustain you through treatment: Swiss Chard Frittata, Spaghetti Squash au Gratin, Spicy Pasta with Kale and Almonds, Quinoa with Roasted Winter Vegetables, Moroccan Vegetable Stew, Eggplant Pita Pizza.
+Mains: Try going meatless with these satisfying plant-based meals or add a piece of grilled fish or chicken or even an egg to get the protein you need to sustain you through treatment: Swiss Chard Frittata, Spaghetti Squash au Gratin, Spicy Pasta with Kale and Almonds, Quinoa with Roasted Winter Vegetables, Moroccan Vegetable Stew, Eggplant Pita Pizza.

 Salads: To get your 5-a-day, salads can be a lot more than just lettuce and cucumber, nice as they are!
 Try these to get going: Wilted Chard Salad with Walnuts, Southwestern Kale Salad, Poached Pear Salad with White Wine Vinaigrette, Chicken Salad.

 Desserts: Simple fruit desserts satisfy your sweet tooth while bringing vitamins and nutrients along too.
 Frozen fruits and berries give us great nutrition year-round.
-Try these basics.
 If weight loss is a problem, add a little cream or whole milk Greek yogurt for extra calories: Microwave Strawberry Compote, Lemony Berry Parfait, Simple Baked Apples, Poached Pears with Vanilla, Avocado Chocolate Mousse.

-Avoid filling up on liquids too close to meal times, and make sure to keep up with regular mouth care such as mouth rinses to keep your mouth fresh and ready for eating.
-If you are suffering with severe anorexia and nausea, it can helpful to go for small amounts of cold or room temperature foods, which tend to be more gentle on the senses.
-If you are feeling particularly nauseous, it may be a good idea to avoid trying to eat your favorite foods, as this can cause taste aversions to develop.
+Avoid filling up on liquids too close to mealtimes, and make sure to keep up with regular mouth care such as mouth rinses to keep your mouth fresh and ready for eating.
+If you are suffering from severe anorexia and nausea, it can be helpful to go for small amounts of cold or room temperature foods, which tend to be more gentle on the senses.
+If you are feeling particularly nauseous or are experiencing taste changes, it may be a good idea to avoid trying to eat your favorite foods.
 Trying out new recipes and tastes will give you something to focus on, and help with the chemo blahs that can develop.
-Here are some more easy recipe ideas for you to try:

 Smoothies and Drinks: